OketunjiOludolapo/100-days-of-code-Python/day6/readme.md

 ## **About this Day 6 Project**
-Today's project was about using loops and functions to cross ever-changing hurdles on [Reeborg website](reeborg.ca)
+Today's project was about using loops and functions to cross ever-changing hurdles on [Reeborg website](reeborg.ca).
+A video presentation can be found on my [linkedin page](https://www.linkedin.com/posts/oludolapo-oketunji_100daysofcode-dataanalytics-pythonprogramming-activity-6887098178735366144-_eFJ)

 ### My Contact Details